lukehuang/finnmath/README.md

 * Implementations for fractions and complex numbers
 * A pseudo random generator for all these implementations
 * A square root calculator for BigInteger and BigDecimal based on Heron's method
-* Determinant calculation based on the Leibniz Formula and the rule of Sarrus
+* Determinant calculation based on the Leibniz formula and the rule of Sarrus

 What finnMath will not provide:
 * Solver for equations